aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-01-n-ball-gamma-function.md

   V_4 = 3\zeta(2)
 $$

 A wild zeta function appears!
-In a future post we'll look more closely at how the Riemann zeta function relates to the the volume of an $n$-ball, and by extension the prime numbers.
+In a future post we'll look more closely at how the Riemann zeta function relates to the volume of an $n$-ball, and by extension the prime numbers.